Can You Refuse a Breathalyzer in Massachusetts?

 Generally, refusing strengthens the criminal defense but guarantees a longer license loss.

-How to Appeal or Shorten a Breathalyzer Refusal Suspension
+How to Appeal or Shorten a Refusal Suspension

 Hardship License Options